Review of Contracts

 Importance of Contract Review

-• To make sure the sale goes smoothly, it is important to have a good understanding of what the sales contract says.
+• To make sure the sale goes smoothly, it is important to have a good understanding of what the sales contract says and what the ground rules are.

-• In some cases the contract may be lacking some extra conditions which you have negotiated with your counterpart and agreed that it should be contained in the contract.
+• In some cases, the contract may be lacking some extra conditions which you have negotiated with your counterpart and agreed that should be contained in the contract which we will overview to make sure it is included in the contract.

-• The contract could be missing some other essential provisions that become real important once problems arise.
-For example, the original sales contract might not include a provision for whom will pay the taxes on the sale of the property.
+• The contract could be missing some other essential provisions that become really important once problems arise.
+For example, the original sales contract might not include a provision for who will pay the taxes on the sale of the property which may cause a minor dispute on the registration date on who would be liable.

-• Often sales contracts which are signed before development is completed will include the construction plans, schematics or blueprints.
+• Often sales contracts that are signed before development is completed will include the construction plans, schematics, or blueprints.
 If the seller has to complete development before the transfer of property, the contract should clearly lay out a schedule and standard for the construction or other development.

 Buying and Leasing of Land

 If you are buying or leasing land with the purpose of constructing or building a structure on it, it is imperative to make sure that you are allowed to build a structure or house on the land if that is your plan.
-This is sometimes called the "right to superficies".
-This is a very important term that one should look into a contract whether it be a Lease Agreement or a Sale and Purchase Agreement.
+This is sometimes called the "right to superficies" or any right that grants possessory right.
+This is a very important term that one should look into in a contract whether it be a Lease Agreement or a Sale and Purchase Agreement on correct building conditions and what would happen with the building structure after the lease period ends.

 Our Contract Review Service